Doubly Reflected Backward SDEs Driven by G-Brownian Motions and Fully Nonlinear PDEs with Double Obstacles: Preliminaries

 \subsection{Reflected $G$-BSDEs with a single obstacle}

-Now we introduce the reflected $G$-BSDEs with a lower obstacle studied in \cite{LPSH}.
-Compared with the $G$-BSDEs, the parameters consist of a terminal value $\xi$, generators $f,g$ and an obstacle $S$, where $S$ satisfies the following assumption. \begin{description} \item[(H3)] $\{S_t\}_{t\in[0,T]}$ is bounded from above by a generalized $G$-It\^{o} process $\{S'_t\}_{t\in[0,T]}$ of the following form
+Now we review the reflected $G$-BSDE with a lower obstacle studied in \cite{li2018reflected}.
+Their parameters consist of a terminal value $\xi$, generators $f,g$, and an obstacle $L$, where $L$ satisfies the following condition: \begin{description} \item[(H4)] $L\in S_G^\beta(0,T)$ is bounded from above by a generalized $G$-It\^{o} process $L'$ of the following form: